AtefMMO/Movies-App/README.md

 - **API Integration:** Fetch movie data from [API Provider Name].
 - **State Management:** Utilize [Provider] for effective state management.
 - **Routing:** Navigate seamlessly using [Navigator package].
+- **Firebase:** Save your movies on the watchlist using firebase firestore.

 ## Getting Started